top of page

 Chris Pic (2).jpg

-As Minister for Heritage, I am honoured to support this event in my local constituency, which so vibrantly showcases Bandon’s rich history and community spirit, I extend a warm invitation to all attending this year’s celebration.
+As Minister for Heritage, I am honoured to support this event which continues to celebrate Bandon's remarkable history, heritage and strong community spirit.
+I extend a warm invitation to everyone attending this year's Bandon Walled Town Festival.

-I commend the Bandon Walled Town Festival organising committee, The Heritage Council, Irish Walled Towns Network, Cork County Council, local sponsors, performers, entertainers, traders and volunteers for their dedication to making this event a success.
+I commend the Bandon Walled Town Festival organising committee, The Heritage Council, the Irish Walled Towns Network, Cork County Council, local sponsors, performers, entertainers, traders and volunteers whose dedication and enthusiasm make this wonderful celebration possible year after year.

 1B2676C9-B52D-43A1-9A82-DF85B07C8042.jpeg